nhsconnect/FHIR-NRLS-API/pages/overview/overview_behaviours.md

 The NRL search interaction is predicated on the Consumer having a verified NHS number prior to retrieving Pointers.
 See the [Personal Demographics Service page](integration_personal_demographics_service.html) for further detail on NHS number verification.

 Once the Consumer has a verified NHS number the NRL can be asked to retrieve a collection of all "current" Pointers that relate to that NHS number.
-The NRL looks for Pointer’s whose Patient property matches the NHS number query parameter.
+The NRL looks for Pointer’s whose Subject (Patient) property matches the NHS number query parameter.
 On this basis the NRL will return a collection of zero or more matching Pointers.
 See the [search interaction page](api_interaction_search.html) for further detail.

 In order to retrieve a single pointer using the read interaction, the Consumer must know the logical identifier of the pointer.
 See the [read interaction page](api_interaction_read.html) for further detail.